Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 Elastic Beanstalk lets you upload your application code, define a few parameter and AWS will configure, launch and maintain all the infrastructure required to keep it running.
 The charges are the same as running the individual services involved.

 __Amazon Elastic Container Service and AWS Fargate__
-Amazon Elastic Container Service (ECS) lets you launch a prebuilt Docket host instance and define the way you want your Docker containers to behave (called a task).
+Amazon Elastic Container Service (ECS) lets you launch a prebuilt Docker host instance and define the way you want your Docker containers to behave (called a task).
 The new _Fargate_ tool further abstracts the EC2 configuration process, removing the need for you to run and configure instances for your containers.

 __AWS Lambda__